Meta Tag 101: How to Write SEO Snippets, Meta Titles and Descriptions

 Meta tags play an essential role in search engine optimization (SEO) for your business’ website, whether you’re vying to appear on the first page of results on Google, Bing or other search engine results pages (SERPs).
+When optimized correctly, meta tags can significantly increase organic traffic by improving your click-through rates and helping search engines understand your content better.
 This article will give you an essential understanding of meta titles and meta descriptions, how they’re generated, and how they ultimately play into the snippet displayed on a SERP.

 What is a Meta Tag?

 Meta tags appear in HTML under the <head> section and summarize the content on your web page for SERPs.
-You can also input your meta tags using SEO tools like the Yoast SEO or Rank Math SEO plugins for WordPress.
+You can also input your meta tags using SEO tools like the Yoast SEO or Rank Math SEO plugins for WordPress, which simplify the process without requiring coding knowledge.

 If done well, certain meta tags can aid in search engine optimization by suggesting to SERPs the keywords your page should rank for and therefore obtain higher domain authority than your competitors in the long run.
 Meta tags also significantly improve the accessibility for individuals who access the internet through screen readers.
 There are various meta tags, such as meta titles, meta descriptions, and other types we won’t touch on in this piece — nofollow and dofollow tags, canonical links, OG meta tags, the now-obsolete keyword meta tag, and many more.